 Don’t ever think you know enough about them because you’ve been on several dates.

 Knowing someone is seeing them in all their glory.

 Have you seen them mad?

 Are they as easy-going as they seemed when you started dating?

 And is it their way or the highway?

 Maybe they’re the kind that breaks stuff when angry.

-Or they find better ways to deal with their emotions.
+Or do they find better ways to handle their emotions.